Board Vice Chair

 Haven is a Program Officer at the Bill & Melinda Gates Foundation where she makes grants that help to alleviate the multiple constraints that women farmers face in Sub-Saharan Africa and South Asia.
 Previously, Haven worked for the Environmental and Social Assessment group at the Millennium Challenge Corporation (MCC) where she supported the implementation of bilateral treaties in Lesotho, Ghana, and Tanzania.
 Haven holds a MSC in Gender and Economic Development from the London School of Economics and Political Science and a degree in East Asian Studies from Cornell University.

-Jessica is 16 years old and a junior at Garfield High School.
+Jessica is 20 years old and a sophomore at New York University.
 Jessica founded Richard’s Rwanda-IMPUHWE when she was 11 years old in the 6th grade.
 Jessica is passionate about creating a more equitable and educated world and has delivered speeches nationwide.
-She has traveled several times to the African continent including five times to Rwanda and is returning to Rwanda every summer with Richard’s Rwanda-IMPUHWE members.

 Lori is the founder and executive director of the Youth Ambassador program.
 The Youth Ambassador program develops young leaders through compassionate service to the community.
 She received her master’s degree in public administration with a focus on non-profit management from the University of Washington, Evans School of Public Affairs.
 Lori has eighteen years of NGO experience including designing and implementing international cross-cultural exchange programs with students from the Middle East and Africa.
 She has traveled numerous times to the African continent.